Stolpersteine in Loštice

-The Stolpersteine in Loštice lists the Stolpersteine in the town Loštice, Czech Republic.
+The Stolpersteine in Loštice lists the Stolpersteine (Kameny zmizelých, literally 'stones of the disappeared') in the town Loštice, Czech Republic.
 Stolpersteine is the German name for stumbling blocks collocated all over Europe by German artist Gunter Demnig.
 They remember the fate of the Nazi victims being murdered, deported, exiled or driven to suicide.

 Generally, the stumbling blocks are posed in front of the building where the victims had their last self-chosen residence.
-The name of the Stolpersteine in Czech is: Kameny zmizelých, stones of the disappeared.